BUTLER, SALENA ZITO & THE SHOT THAT CHANGED AN ELECTION

 I'm like, okay.

-Um, so we take a walk and he stops and talks to the janitor.
+So we take a walk and he stops and talks to the janitor.

 He talks to the guy that's pushing the big carts of water.

-He's talking to the caterers that are going to be serving all these C suite suits that are out there waiting to hear Trump speak.
+He's talking to the caterers that are going to be serving all these C-suite suits that are out there waiting to hear Trump speak.

-Because he's from the outer borough, he's not Manhattan, right?
+Because he's from the outer borough.

 And if anybody's ever seen the movie Age of Innocence, that sort of tier system in New York, if you're not old money, you don't belong with the crowd.